Benga-boy/sei-project-one/README.md

 ```

 ## REST OF THE WEEK
 However I struggled to access the grids in order to be able to display the current player.
-After multiple attempts I figured that my biggest mistake was not console logging , a rookie mistake that will go on to shape the rest of my time on the course and career.
+After multiple attempts I figured that my biggest mistake was not console logging, a rookie mistake that will go on to shape the rest of my time on the course and career.

 I finally figured out by the fifth day how classes and constructuctors work.
 I was also happy with being able to place player counters on the board and displaying who the current player is, so that they know it was their turn.